Gale Benson: Life

 Benson was born on 4 November 1944 in Middlesex Hospital, London, alongside her twin brother Greville.
 Her father, Leonard Plugge, was a millionaire, scientist and Conservative MP.
 Benson once worked as a model.

 On 12 December 1964, Benson married Jonathan Benson.
 The actor Corin Redgrave was their best man.
 Her husband was a socialite film director and Benson developed a social conscience through interactions with his acquaintances.
 Benson maintained friendships with film stars, business tycoons and international celebrities.

 Benson met Michael X and developed an infatuation with him.
 She changed her clothing style from expensive frocks to scruffy jeans and attended black power demonstrations.
 Benson provided secretarial and organisational assistance to Michael X in addition to helping him establish connections through her social network.
 Jonathan described Benson's actions as "rebelling against her totally conformist English background."
 Benson and her husband divorced in 1970.

 Benson was eventually spurned by Michael X once she no longer had any use to him.
 She met Hakim Jamal through their mutual connection with Redgrave.
 Benson was lonely and depressed at the time; she promptly fell in love with Jamal and subsequently experienced a resurgence of her confidence.
 She helped to write Jamal's 1971 autobiography From the Dead Level: Malcolm X and Me.

 Benson converted to Islam; she adopted the Muslim name Hale Kimga which was an anagram of his and her first names.
 Benson was considered to be in worship of Jamal; Jamal proclaimed to be a God which was believed by Benson.
 Benson referred to herself as his handmaiden and said that he "created" her.
 Their interracial relationship made them the target of threats and insults.

 At the end of 1971, Benson and Jamal arrived in Guyana where Jamal sought to establish a publishing house but the government refused to renew his visa.
-On 9 December, the couple flew to Trinidad and visited the commune of Michael X which had been established earlier that year.
+On 9 December, the couple flew to Trinidad and visited the commune Michael X had established earlier that year.
 Benson and Jamal rented their own residence nearby but made almost nightly visits to the commune.

 Benson became a "familiar figure" in Arima where she stood out as one of its few white residents.
 She was often adorned in an African-style dashiki and walked barefoot.